The story of the Gallery

 An antique building on the corner between piazza San Felice and piazza Pitti in Florence: on the top floor lives Giovanni Poggi, historic superintendent of the city, and from that apartment you can access the Vasarian Corridor, which leads up to the Uffizi, on the opposite shore of the Arno.
 Susanna Orlando was born in that home, in that building, during the winter of 1959.
 It is safe to say that she has been exposed to art and beauty ever since.

 Susanna followed in her father’s footsteps.
 Truth be told, in 1959, Angelo Orlando (of Sicilian origins, from Casteltermini in the Province of Agrigento) was working as a shoemaker.
 According to the family legend: one day, a client that was short of cash paid him with a lithograph.
 Angelo Orlando set it in his store window, amongst the shoelaces and polishes.
 It was a Fattori, and Angelo Orlando sold it for a full 5,000 Lire.
-In that moment, he decided what his new profession was going to be.
+In that moment, he decided what his new rolex repliche profession was going to be.

 Per visualizzare questo contenuto riattiva i cookie.